-- 35.6.1 The provisions of this Part of this Code apply to all complaints of Misconduct received by World Sailing or by National Authorities which cannot be addressed under Parts C or D above.
-However it does not apply to complaints that could have been brought under any other Part of this Code, but which were excluded by virtue of time limits or decisions made under that Part. - 35.6.2 All such complaints must be made: - in writing to the World Sailing Chief Executive Officer if the complaint relates to Misconduct of any World Sailing committee or commission member, World Sailing officer, World Sailing Race Official or World Sailing Representative whilst acting in that capacity; - (b) in writing to the equivalent person at the National Authority of the Participant who is the subject of the complaint in all other instances; - (c) within 14 days of the alleged Misconduct, unless that time is extended by any person empowered by the rules of procedure applicable to grant an extension; and - (d) by a race official, competitor, technical delegate, National Authority or authorised member of an organising authority or an international class association, Participant or other person or body with sufficient standing or relationship to the alleged Misconduct as is permitted by the person authorised by the rules of procedure to determine standing. - 35.6.3 Notwithstanding Regulation 35.6.2, the World Sailing Chief Executive Officer or the equivalent person at a National Authority may initiate a complaint of Misconduct within 14 days of the relevant information becoming available to them.
+- 35.6.1 The provisions of this Part of this Code apply to all complaints of Misconduct received by World Sailing or by MNAs which cannot be addressed under Parts C or D above.
+However it does not apply to complaints that could have been brought under any other Part of this Code, but which were excluded by virtue of time limits or decisions made under that Part. - 35.6.2 All such complaints must be made: - (a) in writing to the World Sailing Chief Executive Officer if the complaint relates to Misconduct of any World Sailing committee or commission member, World Sailing officer, World Sailing Race Official or World Sailing Representative whilst acting in that capacity, or any World Sailing committee, commission or body; - (b) in writing to the equivalent person at the MNA of the Participant who is the subject of the complaint in all other instances;

+- (c) within 14 days of the alleged Misconduct, unless that time is extended by the Judicial Board ret; and - (d) by a race official, competitor, technical delegate, MNA or authorised member of an organising authority or an international class association, Participant or other person or body with sufficient standing or relationship to the alleged Misconduct as is permitted by the Judicial Board. - 35.6.3 Notwithstanding Regulation 35.6.2, the World Sailing Chief Executive Officer or the equivalent person at a MNA' may initiate a complaint of Misconduct within 14 days of the relevant information becoming available to them which justifies them making a decision to initiate a complaint.
+For the purpose of this Regulation, the World Sailing Chief Executive Officer or the equivalent person at an MNA is entitled to investigate matters of which they have become aware so as to enable a proper decision to be taken without the 14-day period commencing during such investigations..

-Complaints to National Authorities
+Complaints to MNAs